Shift118/Wuzzuf-WebScraper/README.md

 File Name: Using space while naming the file will cause the program to not work.

 Why did I make this? 🤷‍♂️
 This project was inspired by tutorials from Python Simplified (who taught me Tkinter and PyInstaller) and Codezilla (who taught me web scraping and libraries).
 I wanted to create a tool that could automate job scraping and make it easier for others to analyze job market trends.
 I developed this project independently and even created a guide video to share my knowledge.

-Why did I make this? 🤷‍♂️
-This project was inspired by tutorials from Python Simplified (who taught me Tkinter and PyInstaller) and Codezilla (who taught me web scraping and libraries).
-I wanted to create a tool that could automate job scraping and make it easier for others to analyze job market trends.
-I developed this project independently and even created a guide video to share my knowledge.
+Wanna help? 🙏
+If you find any issues or have suggestions for improvement, feel free to:
+Open an issue
+Submit a pull request

+Star the repo (if you found it useful! ⭐)

+License 📜
+This project is licensed under the MIT License.
+Feel free to use and modify it as you like.